From RGB images to Dynamic Movement Primitives for planar tasks

 We further carried out unveiling experiments on the mock-up vine setup, on $27$ new created scenes, where we also changed the camera view-point in each test, to make the task more challenging.
+The distance of the camera from the vineyard plane varied in $[0.5 \ 1]$ m.
 To perform each unveiling, the robot with the gripper first reaches the initial point of the unveiling trajectory with a pre-planned trajectory, and subsequently follows the unveiling trajectory generated by the DMP with a fixed time duration of $4$ sec.
 Both the Resnet-DMP and the VIMEDNet were tested on the same scenes, where the Resnet-DMP achieved $85\%$ unveiling success, while VIMEDNet only $52\%$.
 Some sample execution instances are shown in Fig. \ref{fig:real_test_exp}, where successful attempts are highlighted with green and failures with red image frames.
 Finally, we tested the Resnet-DMP in $17$ scenes with a busy background, with snapshots shown in Fig. \ref{fig:reaL_test_clutter}.
 Despite that the images from these scenes differ significantly from those used during training, the Resnet-DMP was still capable of producing reasonable unveiling trajectories, achieving $59\%$ success rate, which is promising.
 In particular, we can expect that collecting some additional demos from the real vineyard, we will achieve comparable success results to this work.